GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 As mentioned previously, CrUX is a public data set of field data gathered from [a segment of real Google Chrome users](https://developer.chrome.com/docs/crux/methodology/#user-eligibility) from millions of websites.
 It includes Core Web Vital metrics and other metrics for websites with sufficient traffic.

-CrUX is available as a monthly [BigQuery dataset](https://developer.chrome.com/docs/crux/bigquery/) at the origin level, or as daily [an API](https://developer.chrome.com/docs/crux/api/) at the URL or origin-level, provided a URL or origin has enough samples in the CrUX dataset.
+CrUX is available as a monthly [BigQuery dataset](https://developer.chrome.com/docs/crux/bigquery/) at the origin level, or as a [daily API](https://developer.chrome.com/docs/crux/api/) at the URL or origin-level, provided a URL or origin has enough samples in the CrUX dataset.
 The BigQuery data is also viewable in an easy to use [CrUX Dashboard](https://developer.chrome.com/docs/crux/dashboard/) allowing sites to review historical trends for their site.

 #### When to use CrUX